Iraq–Kuwait relations: History

 In the mid-to-late 2010s, Kuwait hosted the international Iraq reconstruction conference and was Iraq's biggest financial investor in the conference.
 On 19 June 2019, Emir of Kuwait, Sabah Al-Ahmad Al-Jaber Al-Sabah, visited Iraq for the second time following the 2012 Arab League summit in Baghdad.
 In August 2019, Iraq sent a protest letter to the United Nations regarding the installation of an observation tower on Fisht al-Aych.

-In 2019, Iraq was Kuwait's leading export market and food/agricultural products accounted for 94.2% of total export commodities.
+In 2019, Iraq was Kuwait's leading export market, and agricultural products accounted for 94.2% of total export commodities.

 In August 2019, Iraq sent a protest letter to the United Nations regarding the geographical changes that the Government of Kuwait has made in the maritime area that lies beyond marker 162 in Khor Abdullah by upraising a shoal, which is designated as Fisht al-Aych.

-In March 2021, Iraq has so far paid $49.5 billion in war reparations to Kuwait while Iraq’s dues now amount to only $2.5 billion.
+In March 2021, Iraq has so far paid $49.5 billion in war reparations to Kuwait while Iraq's dues now amount to only $2.5 billion.
 On 13 January 2022, Iraq made its final reparations payment to Kuwait, with a claim of $52.4 billion being paid off.
 In response, the United Nations Compensation Commission declared Iraq as having fully paid its compensation to Kuwait for the invasion and occupation.

 Kuwait's plans for economic development, such as the "Silk City project", involves developing mutually beneficial economic ties with Iraq.
 Kuwait Vision 2035 entails the development of northern Kuwait (near the Iraq border and key Iraqi cities).
 Economic projects like the "Abdali Economic Zone" are designed to cater to Iraqi markets.

 In February 2023, Kuwait's foreign minister Sheikh Salem Abdullah Al-Jaber Al-Sabah said Iraq and Kuwait would hold talks aimed at resolving the maritime border dispute between the two countries.

+On 4 September 2023, the Federal Supreme Court of Iraq annulled a law passed in 2013 that regulated navigation in the Khor Abdullah waterway between the two states, on the grounds that it should have been passed by a two-thirds majority in parliament instead of a simple majority.
+On 20 September 2023, a GCC-U.S. joint statement called for the complete demarcation of Kuwaiti-Iraqi maritime borders.